Features of NAS QNAP TVS-671 Data Recovery in Home Conditions

 It is essential to carefully configure and monitor the caching policy and RAID settings of a NAS device to balance performance and data protection.
 Additionally, regular backups and implementing appropriate disaster recovery strategies can further mitigate data loss risks.

-Although NAS TVS-671 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-671 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view